 Building to completion then trying to sell a product is a terrible idea.
 Instead, minimize your initial R&D efforts and focus on the minimum that will get you to the next stage.

 There are a number of operating expenses that will crop up when you start your business.
-These range from rent and insurance to equipment and supplies to payroll.
+These range from rent and insurance to equipment and supplies to ERP Implementation Services and payroll.
 These are all viable uses for seed capital.

 At the same time, you will want to keep these expenses as low as possible.
 Many famous businesses started in dorm rooms, garages, and less than perfect office space because these were cheap places to work.
 No investor is ever impressed by huge outlays of capital for office expenses or high priced anything.